County adds one positive COVID-19 case

-HARRISBURG — Lawrence County's positive COVID-19 case count increased by one on Wednesday while negative tests increased by 23, according to the Pa.
+HARRISBURG — Lawrence County added one new positive COVID-19 case on Tuesday, according to the Pa.
 Department of Health.

-Lawrence County now has 68 positive cases and 833 negative cases.
-The county stayed at seven reported deaths.
+Lawrence County now has 71 cases, while deaths stayed at seven.
+Negative tests increased by 10 to 922.

-Statewide, there are 888 additional positive cases of COVID-19, bringing the total to 51,845.
-Another 94 deaths were reported statewide, bringing the total to 3,106 deaths.
+Statewide, Pennsylvania added 543 additional positive cases, bringing the total to 57,154.
+The state is reporting an increase of 24 new deaths today, bringing the statewide total to 3,731 deaths.

 “As we prepare to move a number of counties from red to yellow, we need all Pennsylvanians to continue to follow the social distancing and mitigation efforts in place,” Secretary of Health Dr. Rachel Levine said.
 “We must continue to protect our most vulnerable Pennsylvanians, which includes our seniors, those with underlying health issues, our healthcare workers and our first responders.
 I am proud of the work that Pennsylvanians have done so far, but we cannot stop now, we must continue to take the necessary steps to protect ourselves from COVID-19.”